MicrosoftDocs/architecture-center/docs/guide/pillars.md

 All of these factors mean that cloud applications must be designed to expect occasional failures and recover from them.
 Azure has many resiliency features already built into the platform.
 For example,

-- Azure Storage, SQL Database, and DocumentDB all provide built-in data replication, both within a region and across regions.
+- Azure Storage, SQL Database, and Cosmos DB all provide built-in data replication, both within a region and across regions.
 - Azure Managed Disks are automatically placed in different storage scale units, to limit the effects of hardware failures.
 - VMs in an availability set are spread across several fault domains.
 A fault domain is a group of VMs that share a common power source and network switch.
 Spreading VMs across fault domains limits the impact of physical hardware failures, network outages, or power interruptions.